skillrepos/ai-3in1/labs.md

 <br><br>

-12. The memory dashboard provides:
-    - **Visual Feedback**: See memory usage in real-time
-    - **Token Management**: Warning when approaching context limits
-    - **Entity Tracking**: Automatic extraction and display of mentioned offices
-    - **Conversation History**: Review recent exchanges

-<br><br>

-13. Try using the memory features:
+11. Try using the memory features:
     - Ask about multiple offices and watch the "Offices Discussed" list grow
     - Make several queries and see the token counter increase
     - Click "View History" to see recent exchanges
     - Click "Clear Memory" to reset and start fresh

-<br><br>

-14. The memory integration combines concepts from Lab 2.5 and Lab 5:
-    - **Session State Memory**: Streamlit's session state stores conversations during the session
-    - **Visual Dashboard**: Makes memory visible and manageable for users
-    - **Token Estimation**: Helps prevent context overflow
-    - **Entity Extraction**: Tracks business entities (offices) across conversations

-<br><br>

-15. When finished, stop the Streamlit apps with Ctrl-C in their respective terminals.
+12. When finished, stop the Streamlit apps with Ctrl-C in their respective terminals.

 <p align="center">
 **[END OF LAB]**